What is “rehab”?

 What happens when I’m in rehab?

-Our treatment programs are structured to meet the needs of each individual client so not one experience at our center is identical to another.
+Our treatment programs are structured to meet the needs of each individual client so not one experience at Fountain Hills Recovery is identical to another.
 However, a basic overview of what your rehab experience could look like would include detox (getting rid of the toxins on your body from drugs or alcohol), therapy (choosing from individual, group, or alternative therapies available), and finally aftercare (making arrangements for what the client will do after the treatment program to prevent relapse).

 How long should I stay in rehab?